Our NHS is made up of 1.3 million people who care for the people of this country with skill, compassion and dedication.

 How different elements of the plan are implemented will vary across these different settings, but the principles it sets out apply across all organisations, and to all of our people involved in providing or commissioning NHS care.
 NHS England and Health Education England (HEE) will work with non-NHS employers and their representatives too, to agree how they support delivery of these principles in their organisations.
 Local systems and integrated care systems (ICSs) need to do the same for services they commission.

 Systems have an important role in leading and overseeing progress on this agenda, strengthening collaboration among all health and care partners – particularly with social care – to meet the complex and evolving staffing needs of our services.

 Our NHS people have been under increasing pressure since the response to COVID-19 began, and there will be further challenges ahead.
 Workload remains a pressing concern and we have all been reminded how critical it is to look after our people – and that we need to do more.

 In order to address this now, and for the future, the NHS needs more people, working differently, in a compassionate and inclusive culture:

 - more people in training and education, and being recruited to ensure that our services are appropriately staffed

 - working differently embracing new ways of working in teams, across organisations and sectors, and supported by technology

 - in a compassionate and inclusive culture building on the motivation at the heart of our NHS to look after and value our people, create a sense of belonging and promote a more inclusive service and workplace so that our people will want to stay.

-This plan sets out practical actions that employers and systems should take, as well as the actions that NHS England and NHS Improvement and Health Education England will take, over the remainder of 2020/21.
+This plan sets out practical actions that employers and systems should take, as well as the actions that NHS England and Health Education England will take, over the remainder of 2020/21.
 It focuses on: